AnyLogic

 2. Again, select Population of agents.
 Click Next on Step 2 (I want to create a new agent type).
 On the next wizard page (step 3) define the Agent type name: Truck, and the agent population name will auto-fill as trucks.
 Click Next.

 3. Select the Lorry 3D animation figure from the section Road transport on the next step.
 We do not need to add any parameters here in the wizard.
-There are 5 in this population and the environment settings should be pre-filled as we set them up the first time.
+Set up the population to have 5 trucks.

 4. After you create the Truck agent type, select it the model tree and go to its Properties view.
 First expand the Dimensions and movement section.
 We suppose that the average truck’s speed equals 70 kilometers per hour.